AntoChriswin/Data-Structure/INDEX  .md

 8.1 = Implement Binary tree
 8.2 = Implement Binary Search Tree and perform Insertion and Deletion 8.3 = Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)

+Day 9
+9.1 = Implement a C Program for AVL tree and perform Insertion and Deletion of Nodes

+Day 10
+10.1 = Implement a C Program for Red Black tree and perform Insertion and Deletion of Nodes 10.2 = Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes

+Day 11
+11.1 = Implement a C Program for B Tree and perform Insertion of Nodes 11.2 = Implement a C Program for TRIE Tree and perform Insertion  of Nodes